Annual Cancer Biology Research Retreat

 The retreat was planned and organized by the Cancer Biology T32 trainees with the assistance of faculty, Dr. Michele Vitolo and Dr. Toni Antalis.
 The program included poster presentations by postdoctoral basic researchers and clinical fellows, and graduate students.

-The Cancer Biology Research Retreat was a great success with over 200 registrants (40% graduate students, 12% postdoctoral fellows, 23% other researchers, students, and interns, and 25% faculty).
+The Cancer Biology Research Retreat was a great success with almost 100 registrants (28% graduate students, 19% postdoctoral fellows, 25% other researchers, students, and interns, and 28% faculty).

 For more information regarding our keynote speakers, please click the Keynote Speakers tab above.